bkdoubleohseven/work/README.md

 # BK007 Work

 BK007 has availability for conducting reports on blockchain analysis as well as writing.
-Reach out to me on [Twitter](https://twitter.com/bkdoubleohseven) or [Telegram](https://t.me/bkdoubleohseven), both @bkdoubleohseven.
+Reach out to me on [Twitter](https://twitter.com/bkdoubleohseven) or [Telegram](https://t.me/bkdoubleohseven), both @bkdoubleohseven (Bithiah).

 ## Pricing